Bagalamukhi: Iconography

 Another interpretation translates her name as "Kalyani".
 In Kubjika Tantra there is a reference to yet another interpretation of the meaning of the name ‘Bagala’.
 In the initial chapter of the text, there is a verse – ‘Bakare Baruni Devi Gakare Siddhida Smrita.
 Lakare Prithivi Chaiba Chaitanya Prakrirtita’ (‘Ba’, the first letter of the name – ‘Bagala’, means ‘Baruni’ or ‘She Who is filled with the intoxicating mood to vanquish the demon’.
 ‘Ga’, the second letter, means ‘She Who grants all kinds of divine powers or siddhis and successes to human beings’.
 ‘La’, the third letter, means ‘She Who is the foundation of all kinds of sustaining powers in the world like the earth and is Consciousness Herself’.

 Two descriptions of the goddess are found in various texts: the Dwi-Bhuja (two-handed), and the Chaturbhuja (four-handed).

 The Dwi-Bhuja depiction is the more common and is described as the "Soumya" or milder form.
 She holds a club in her right hand with which she beats a demon, while pulling his tongue out with her left hand.
 This image is sometimes interpreted as an exhibition of stambhana, the power to stun or paralyse an enemy into silence.
 This is one of the boons for which Bagalamukhi's devotees worship her.
 Other Mahavidya goddesses are also said to represent similar powers useful for defeating enemies, to be invoked by their worshippers through various rituals.

 Bagalamukhi is also called Pitambaradevi, Shatrubuddhivinashini and Brahmastra Roopini and she turns each thing into its opposite.

 The Tantrasara describes her iconography: Bagalamukhi sits in a golden throne in the midst of an ocean in an altar.
 Her complexion is yellow (golden).
 Clad in yellow clothes, she is adorned by a garland of yellow flowers and decked with yellow (golden) ornaments.
 She pulls the tongue of a demon by her left hand, while raising the right hand to strike him with a club.
 Another description says that she has four arms and a third eye.
 A yellow crescent moon adorns her forehead.

-Though generally depicted with a human head, the goddess is sometimes described to have a head of a crane and sometimes depicted ridding a crane.
+Though generally depicted with a human head, the goddess is sometimes described to have a head of a crane and sometimes depicted riding a crane.
 Sometimes, she is described associated with other birds: having a duck-head or a nose of a parrot.